CloudM-Migrate/documentation/Security/SelfHostedArchitectureandSecurity.md

 All of these store non-sensitive data such as item IDs in order to provide reporting on migrations.

 Where CloudM Migrate requires a username or password to interact with a system, and stores sensitive data like this, that data is stored encrypted within SQL Server (AES256).
-SQL Server 2019 Express is installed by default, or a customer can specify their own SQL server.
+SQL Server 2019 Express is installed by default but you can specify your own SQL instance.

 ### Certification <a name="certification"></a>